Environment | In harmony with nature

 Agriculture integrated into a plant site (Thailand)

-Chonburi Plant, a tire manufacturing site of Bridgestone Tire Manufacturing (Thailand) Co., Ltd. (BTMT), held the opening ceremony of the agriculture project on July 2020 with the participation of 555 employees.
-It has seven plantations with 2,000 jackfruit, papaya and banana trees around the company.
-It also has two ponds with a total of 12,000 fishes of five species.
-Through these activities, they encourage employees’ participation in farming and promote local production and consumption at BTMT factory.
-They also supply produce from the farm to canteen and distribute to the employees.
+The Chonburi Plant, a tire manufacturing site of Bridgestone Tire Manufacturing (Thailand) Co., Ltd. (BTMT), held the opening ceremony of an agriculture project in July 2020, with the participation of 555 employees.
+The project encompasses seven plantations with 2,000 jackfruit, papaya and banana trees around the premises.
+It is also home to two ponds with a total of 12,000 fish of five species.
+Through these activities, the company encourages employees’ participation in farming and promotes local production and consumption at the BTMT plant.
+The company also supplies produce from the farm to the company canteen and distributes produce to employees.

 Educational programs on biodiversity conservation(United States)